 To people who are not very familiar with chickens, it can be hard to distinguish the difference between hens and roosters.
 Many people describe hens as being “submissive” while roosters are described as being “dominant”.
-To keep things simple, I will refer to a cockerel as a “he”.
+I will refer to a cockerel as a “he” to keep things simple.

 How to identify Welsummer cockerel?

-If the chicken you are identifying is older than that, then you will notice a hairy protuberance on his beak called a wattle.
+If the chicken you identify with is older than that, you will notice a hairy protuberance on his beak called a wattle.
 This is where Welsummer cockerels get their name from.
 If you notice that this protuberance on the beak is all red and smooth, then it means that he’s either just a pullet (young female chicken) or he’s been castrated.

 Behavioral characteristics of Welsummer cockerel